AhmadNurodin/MyskillTokopedia/README.md

     total_unique_order DESC
 LIMIT 5;
 ```
-Result
-Based on the query results , the top 5 most popular payment methods used during 2022 are **COD, Payaxis, CustomerCredit, Easypay, and Jazzwallet.**

 ### Sort by transaction value on this group of product (Samsung, Apple, Sony, Huawei, Lenovo)